Scientotext/project-description/README.md

 ## Goal of the Project
 Design of a Sciento-text Computational Framework for Retrieval and Contextual Recommendations of High Quality Scholarly Articles.

-## Project Member
+## Project Partners
-* Department of Computer Science - Banaras Hindu University - Varanasi
+* Department of Computer Science - Banaras Hindu University - Varanasi, India
-* GESIS - Leibniz Institute for the Social Sciences - Department of Knowledge Technologies - Cologne
+* GESIS - Leibniz Institute for the Social Sciences - Knowledge Technologies for the Social Sciences - Cologne, Germany

+## Research staff
+* Dr Vivek Kumar Singh (Banaras Hindu University)
+* Ashraf Uddin (South Asian University)
+* Rajesh Piryani
+* Sumit Banshal

+* Dr Philipp Mayr (GESIS)
+* Behnam Ghavimi (GESIS)
+* Wolfgang Otto (GESIS)

-## Scientific objectives and individual components of the joint project:
+## Scientific objectives and individual components of the joint project
 The project aims to design a computational framework for retrieval of high quality scholarly articles and obtaining recommendations in a given research/ semantic context.
 The broader idea is to bring together concepts from Information Retrieval and Scientometrics to identify scholarly articles relevant to a given information need (or a context) and rank them based on their relevance to the information need as well as their scholarly quality.

 More precisely the project will have following components: